MWein/CSC-478-Project-API/documentation.md

 **Protocol**: POST

 **Description**: Given a proper ID and pin or security question answer, logs the user in and returns the user information in JSON format.
 Includes a token which will be used for permission calls.
-Note: pin and answer are both declared optional however at least one must be passed.
+<br />*Note*: pin and answer are both declared optional however at least one must be passed.
-Note: Will return needsSecurityQuestion.
+<br />*Note*: Will return needsSecurityQuestion.
 If true is returned, user should be prompted to create a security question for password recovery.

 **Permissions**: Everyone